-If you’re looking for the most protection, ear plugs are the way to go, and also you can double them up.
-How, you can go ahead and take the ear plugs, put them in and put the earmuffs over them.
+If you’re looking for the most protection, ear plugs are the way to go, but also you can double them up.
+So sometimes, I shot with these earmuffs together with foam plugs.

 But it’s important to understand that you’re not really doubling the protection.
 Of course your gonna be more protected but you want literally taking the exponential number of the noise reduction rating and doubling it.

 What I mean by an exponential numbers is that when you go up from 28 NRR for example to 32 NRR, you’re not just adding four points, you’re actually adding in exponential increase.